WHICH PREMIUM CREDIT CARD IS THE BEST?

 Annual Fees and Credits

 Each card comes with hefty annual fees.
-American Express Platinum leads the way at $895, Chase Sapphire Reserve follows at $795, then Citi Strata Elite at $595, and the Capital One Venture X is at $395.
+Amex Platinum leads the way at $895, Chase Sapphire Reserve follows at $795, then the Citi Strata Elite at $595, the Bilt Palladium at $495, and finally the Capital One Venture X at $395.
 Each of them, however, offers credits toward purchases which can offset those fees.
-Those credits should only be considered as a fee offset if you would have spent money on them anyway.
+If the credits match your spending pattern, you can earn enough to offset most or all of the annual fee.
+However, those credits should only be considered as fee offsets if you would have spent money on them anyway.
 For example, a monthly Uber credit should only be considered if you normally use Uber for transport.
 Taking Uber when you normally don’t, only to earn the credit, is NOT saving money.

 American Express boasts over $3,500 in available credits, more than fully offsetting the annual cost of the card.
-Personally, I frequently dine at some of the local Resy restaurants, frequently use Uber, have the Disney bundle, and our family Saks bill easily tops the $50 semiannual credit, so we enjoy $892 in credits annually before considering the travel benefits.
+Personally, I frequently dine at some of the local Resy restaurants, frequently use Uber, have the Disney bundle, and our family Saks bill easily tops the $50 semiannual credit, so we enjoy $950 in credits annually before considering the travel benefits.
 I can safely say I fully offset the cost of the card each year.
+Hotel credits are harder to use economically because stays must be at either their Fine Hotels and Resorts collection (1 night minimum) or their The Hotel Collection ( 2 night minimum).
+Stays at these collections are often $1,000 or more per night.
+For a closer look at the Platinum card, see my article “Can the New American Express Platinum Card be Worth It?”

-Chase offers with Sapphire Reserve a $300 travel credit, $250 semi-annual hotel stay credit with The Edit, $150 semi-annual dining credit at Sapphire Reserve Exclusive Tables, monthly DashPass, Lyft and Peleton membership credits.
-In my blog “Is the New Chase Sapphire Reserve Card Worth Keeping”, I do a full analysis of the credit buy-down in my case, and arrive at $15 per year out of pocket before considering the travel benefits, so again I find this card to be worth the annual fee.
+Chase offers with Sapphire Reserve a $300 travel credit, $500 in hotel stay credits with The Edit, $250 in Chase select hotels (2 night minimum for both), $150 in semi-annual dining credit at Sapphire Reserve Exclusive Tables, monthly DashPass, Lyft and Peleton membership credits.
+In my article “Is the New Chase Sapphire Reserve Card Worth Keeping”, I do a full analysis of the credit buy-down in my case, and arrive at $15 per year out of pocket before considering the travel benefits, so again I find this card to be worth the annual fee.

 With Capital One, the math is fairly easy.
 They offer a $300 credit for travel booked through Capital One Travel.
-I’m not normally a fan of the travel services for booking airfare or rental cars, but Capital One has put several layers of protection in place to ensure your flight and hotel prices are competitive, and the treatment and perks associated with booking through the service are worth it.
+There is no special hotel collection you must use, and there is no minimum stay, so it is easy to use.
+I’m not normally a fan of the travel services for booking airfare or rental cars, but Capital One has put several layers of protection in place, including the Hopper engine, to ensure your flight or hotel price is competitive, and the treatment and perks associated with booking through the service are worth it.
 Combine the $300 credit with the annual bonus of 10,000 miles, which has a minimum value of $100, and the cost of the card is completely offset.

 Citi boasts nearly $1,500 in value with their Strata Elite card.
 To use most of their credits, however, would require lifestyle changes for me.
 In other words, I would need to spend money I normally don’t to gain the hotel and the Blacklane credits.
 I might use the Splurge credit with Best Buy, but not with the other brands.
 So, in the end, I would recover very little of the annual fee.
 In my case, the credits for this card do not bring value like those of the others.